rahulrajatsingh/yaTimeTracker/README.md

 # yaTimeTracker
 Yet Another time tracking application or small organizations.
-It is being developed using ASP.NET Web API and AngularJS.
+It is being developed using ASP.NET MVC.

 Work in Progress.
 Hoping to finish it soon but everything depends on how much time I can find after my day job to work on it.